PolieBotics/PolieBotics/cryptography.md

 **Conceptual Overview**
 Alice, Bob, and Eve share real-time environment data (e.g. images) for ephemeral encryption. **Alice** encrypts a plaintext using a trainable **PublicKeyGenModel** that maps private keys to public keys, while **Bob** attempts to decrypt from another environment snapshot, and **Eve** eavesdrops with only partial data.
 Alice and Bob jointly minimize Bob’s decryption loss and maximize Eve’s, while Eve tries to minimize her own loss.
+The security is potentially illusory (or the result of relative physical positions); the system is for conceptual, differentiable cryptographic modeling and fun.

 ```pseudo
 BEGIN CryptographicCommunication